 Also known as a coil this patterns has at least two lower highs and higher lows.
 May be found in any trend whether bullish or bearish.
 The breakdown or break out from this pattern goes on to form a new trend.

-As stated above, there are 2 lower highs and 2 higher highs in symmetrical triangle patterns.
-You can connect these points and the lines combine as they extend.
-It forms the shape of a triangle that’s symmetrical hence its name.
+There are 2 lower highs and 2 higher highs in symmetrical triangle patterns; connect these points and the lines combine as they extend.
+Pattern got its name due to the fact the pattern forms the shape of a triangle that is symmetrical.

 A symmetrical triangle can mark a trend reversal but more often than not they mark a current trend continuation when stock trading.
 No matter what the pattern, reversal or continuation, the direction of the next major moves requires a valid breakout.